-OMERO.server installation
+OMERO.server installation¶

 This section covers the installation of OMERO.server on UNIX and UNIX-like platforms.
 This includes all BSD, Linux and Mac OS X systems.
 Depending upon which platform you are using, you may find a more specific walk-through listed below but we recommend you read through this page first as it explains the entire process rather than just being a series of commands.
 The walk-throughs describs how to install the recommended versions, not all the supported versions.
 This should be read in conjunction with Version requirements.

-Since 5.6, a new OMERODIR variable is used, you should first unset OMERO_HOME (if set) before beginning the installation process.
+variable is used, you should first unset OMERO_HOME

 Recommended:

-OMERO.server installation on CentOS 7
+- OMERO.server installation on CentOS 7

 Instructions for installing OMERO.server from scratch on CentOS 7 with Ice 3.6 and Python 3.6.

-OMERO.server installation on Debian 10
+- OMERO.server installation on Debian 10

 Instructions for installing OMERO.server from scratch on Debian 10 with Ice 3.6 and Python 3.7.

-OMERO.server installation on Ubuntu 18.04
+- OMERO.server installation on Ubuntu 18.04

 Instructions for installing OMERO.server from scratch on Ubuntu 18.04 with Ice 3.6 and Python 3.6.